MITgcm/MITgcm/doc/examples/examples.rst

 ``V`` (:varlink:`uVel`), ``T`` (:varlink:`theta`), and ``S`` (:varlink:`salt`);
-given our setup, these latter two fields remain uniform in space and time, thus not very interesting until we explore a baroclinic gyre setup in :numref:`tutorial_baroclinic_gyre`.
+given our setup, these latter two fields remain uniform in space and time, thus not very interesting until we explore a baroclinic gyre setup in tutorial_baroclinic_gyre.
 These are all 3D(:math:`x,y,z`) fields.
 The format for the file names is similar to the free-surface height files.
 Also dumped are snapshots of diagnosed vertical velocity W (:varlink:`wVel`) (note in non-hydrostatic